What Work Is: Themes

 Major themes in the collection focus on the American working class.
 Many characters are vivid representations of American workers employed in blue-collar jobs.
 Settings include plumbing and plating factories, brass factories, automobile manufacturing plants, as well as neighborhoods in Detroit.
 The poetry finds its power as Levine reveals the inner lives of his characters, mostly blue-collar workers, but also artists, readers, and academics.
 According to Daniel Gyillory, Levine's poetry is accessible and moving and utterly American.

 The poems in What Work Is are subtle in their thematic construction.
 Levine avoids creating caricatures, instead presenting real blue-collar workers, representing a station of life not commonly the subject of contemporary American poetry.
 This helps place the collection within the tradition of working class poetry.
 The poems feature different types of work, some of which reflect the actual work experience of the author.
 For instance, the poems "Fear and Fame" and "Growth" are direct accounts of two of Levine's jobs as a young man.
 "Fear and Fame" is based on a job Levine had cleaning out and refilling acid vats in his mid twenties.
 "Growth" is about the job Levine held at a soap factory at the age of fourteen.
 Many of Levine's poems are based on his experience growing up in Detroit.
 The title poem, "What Work Is", is based, for example, on Levine's experience waiting in a Detroit employment line.
 "The Right Cross" is related to a boxing teacher who taught Levine to defend himself while growing up in Detroit.

 Besides work, love is a major theme of the book.
 For instance, "What Work Is," written for his brother, addresses not only issues of work but also the difficulty of expressing love.
-Often the theme of love is introduced in a understated way, secondary to the dominant theme of work.
+Often the theme of love is introduced in an understated way, secondary to the dominant theme of work.